lpq29743/lpq29743.github.io/_wiki/interview.md

   a.
 We can use undersampling, oversampling or SMOTE to make the data balanced.

   b.
-We can alter the prediction threshold value by doing [probability caliberation](https://www.analyticsvidhya.com/blog/2016/07/platt-scaling-isotonic-regression-minimize-logloss-error/) and finding a optimal threshold using AUC-ROC curve.
+We can alter the prediction threshold value by doing[probability caliberation](https://www.analyticsvidhya.com/blog/2016/07/platt-scaling-isotonic-regression-minimize-logloss-error/)and finding a optimal threshold using AUC-ROC curve.

   c.
-We can assign weight to classes such that the minority classes gets larger weight.
+We can assign weight to classes such that the minority classes getslarger weight.

   d.
 We can also use anomaly detection.

-  Know more: Imbalanced Classification
+  Know more:Imbalanced Classification

 - **多分类问题如何转二分类方法？**